NickDevoctomy/pisnoremonitor/README.md

 Categories=Development;
 ```

-An icon should now appear on the desktop, open it and choose to launch in the terminal.
+An icon should now appear on the desktop, open it and choose to execute in the terminal.